Harlene Labrum | June 7, 2021 | Tennessee Law

 Is It Legal To Drive Barefoot In Nashville, Tennessee?

-It is summer, and while you are running errands, you decide to kick off your flip flops or shoes and drive barefoot.
+It is summer, and while you are running errands, you decide to kick off your flip-flops or shoes and drive barefoot.
 If you suddenly ask yourself whether it is legal to drive barefoot in Tennessee, you can rest assured that yes, driving barefoot is legal.
 In fact, there are no laws making barefoot driving illegal anywhere in the United States.

 However, some municipalities might have ordinances prohibiting barefoot driving.
 Therefore, if you insist on driving barefoot, you may want to check the laws in your area to ensure that you are not inadvertently breaking any laws.